scijava/scijava/scijava/scijava-ops-tutorial/README.md

-# ImageJ Ops 2 Tutorial
+# SciJava Ops Tutorial

-These tutorials are intended to familiarize the reader with ImageJ Ops 2.
+These tutorials are intended to familiarize the reader with SciJava Ops.
 In general, the [Python](#running-ops-in-python) use-cases are more targeted towards users, while [Java](#running-ops-in-java) is more developer focused.